Whiteknight/whiteknight.github.com/drafts/rosella_template.md

     Item #4

-Eval templates can be dangerous if you're using them in an untrusted environement, like the web.
+Eval templates can be dangerous if you're using them in an untrusted environment, like the web.
 They can be disabled if you don't want them to be available.

 The last type of tag are logic tags.
 Logic tags come in a variety of different